-At any one time there can be as many as 1,000 active work zones in Texas.
-There are currently 20 active work zones along I-35 encompassing 109.6 miles from north to south Texas.
-This is the most work zones TxDOT has ever had on the state’s main corridor as it tackles one of the largest construction programs in department history.
+In Texas, there can be as many as 2,500 active work zones at any given time.
+There are currently 20 active work zones along Interstate 35 in Texas, encompassing 109.6 miles from north to south.
+This is the largest number of work zones TxDOT has ever had on the state’s main corridor, as it tackles one of the largest construction programs in department history.

-In 2012, there were 16,687 crashes in roadway construction and maintenance zones in Texas, resulting in 134 fatalities.
+In 2013, there were 17,266 crashes in roadway construction and maintenance zones in Texas, resulting in 3,522 serious injuries and 115 fatalities.

-Fines for moving violations in work zones can be as high as $400.
+Fines for moving violations in work zones can be as high as $400 if workers are present.

 More Work to Do

-Work zone safety and awareness is critical, both for drivers and the men and women that work on our highways every day.
-TxDOT continues to work on increased safety measures and public outreach efforts to educate motorists about the dangers of work zones, but we need your help because there is still work to do.
+Work zone safety and awareness is critical, both for drivers and the men and women who work on our highways.
+TxDOT continues to work on increased safety measures and public outreach efforts to educate motorists about the dangers of work zones, but we need your help.

 Work Zone Awareness Week

-TxDOT is joining with the Federal Highway Administration and other transportation partners to observe the 14th annual National Work Zone Awareness Week, April 15-19, 2013.
-Watch our Traffic Statistic Public Service Announcement.
+Every year in April, TxDOT collaborates with the Federal Highway Administration and other transportation partners to observe National Work Zone Awareness Week.